An introduction to social change and activism

 - rebellion: the strongest form of activism that implies direct action and can scale from small to large acts.

 It’s important to note that these practices are closely related, and one can escalate to another depending on circumstances and responses to these acts.

-Uncover more about social change and activism in the University of Sussex’s Media, Ethics and Social Change online Masters programme.
+Uncover more about social change and activism in the University of Sussex’s Media, Ethics and Social Change MA online course

 Does activism vary around the world?